 Claude and Jenn had slept in Anne’s old room down the hall, in a double bed that was too small for them, although they assured Esther every morning that they had slept well.
 As soon as she could get to Saranac Lake, she’d go to one of those mattress outlets and buy a queen-sized bed.
 She couldn’t bear the idea that Claude and Jenn might want to stay in a hotel on their next visit, or that they might actually do that.

-But the more Esther thought about it, the more she wanted to caution her daughter-in-law about complaining over elbows and knees that bumped in a too-small bed in the night, because one day they would not be there anymore.
+But the more Esther thought about it, the more she wanted to caution her daughter-in-law against complaining over elbows and knees that bumped in a too-small bed in the night, because one day they would not be there anymore.
 Not that she’d say something so maudlin, but it was true.
 She’d married late in life, at age thirty-three, which in Esther’s day had labeled her an old maid.
 Charlie, a confirmed bachelor, had been thirty-eight.
 Convinced that she’d be alone all her life, Esther had been overwhelmed by marriage and then motherhood; to her amazement she conceived three times and gave birth to Anne just before her forty-second birthday.
 Esther vowed that, in return for that good fortune, she’d never grasp at her children.
 A few times she faltered: when Michael died far too young; when Claude went all the way to Colorado for college and didn’t come home for two summers; when Anne married an unsuitable man (everybody but Anne could see he always put himself first and didn’t love her enough).
 But she’d kept her mouth shut.

 When Charlie died two years ago after a heart attack felled him in the backyard, between the house and the garage, Esther had wanted to draw her family tightly about herself.
 She saw Anne and her two daughters at least once a week but resisted any hints that she move in with them.
 If Anne was going to remarry one of these days, her daughter didn’t need an elderly mother underfoot.
 Not that she told Anne any of this, because her daughter had sworn off men, or so she said; but at thirty-seven, Anne had a lot of life ahead of her.